opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

   description: "Over the past few years, the importance of observability when developing and managing applications has spiked with the spotlight firmly on micro-services, service mesh.
 Distributed services can be unpredictable.
 Despite our best efforts, failures and performance bottlenecks in such systems are inevitable and difficult to isolate.
 In such an environment, having deep visibility into the behavior of your applications is critical for software development teams and operators."
 ---

-# Building a distributed tracing pipeline with OpenTelemetry collector, Data Prepper, and OpenSearch trace analytics

 Over the past few years, the importance of observability when developing and managing applications has spiked with the spotlight firmly on micro-services, service mesh.
 Distributed services can be unpredictable.
 Despite our best efforts, failures and performance bottlenecks in such systems are inevitable and difficult to isolate.
 In such an environment, having deep visibility into the behavior of your applications is critical for software development teams and operators.

 The landscape for observability tools continues to grow as we speak.
 This growth is particularly large for metrics, error logging, and distributed traces.
 These can provide valuable information to optimize service performance and troubleshoot issues to make a service more reliable.
 With this in mind, it makes sense to create a distributed tracing pipeline to ingest, process, and visualize tracing data with query/alerting.